-The 12-volt DC attic fan (or powered roof vent) allows fresh air to circulate through the recreation vehicle.
-Do not leave the attic fan open when the recreation vehicle is stored or unattended for long periods.
+The 12-volt DC powered roof vent allows fresh air to circulate through the RV.

-High winds, other unusual conditions or obstructions may prevent the dome from closing; the resulting leakage could cause nonwarrantable damage.
+Do not leave the roof vent open when the RV is stored or unattended for long periods.
+High winds, other unusual conditions or obstructions may prevent the dome from closing; the resulting leakage could cause non-warrantable damage.